-Move ahead in this fast-moving industry by completing a series of courses designed to place you among the most
+Move ahead in this fast-moving industry by completing a series of courses designed to place you among the most valuable employees in your field!

 The Certificate Program in Telecommunications at California State University, Dominguez Hills is designed for those already making their mark within the industry who want to move into supervisory or management positions.
 The curriculum enhances your own knowledge and expertise by following the trends--it is virtually a living program which advances along with current technology so you won't be left behind.